-Family photo time should be focused on who you consider to be your close family.
-This is usually just the immediate family and grandparents.
-However, everyone’s ‘close family’ looks different.
-Take this into account and you decide.
+Family portrait time should focus on whoever you consider to be your closest family.
+For example, this could be your immediate families and any potential grandparents.
+Everyone’s ‘close family’ looks different.
+You get to decide.

-There will be plenty of other opportunities sprinkled throughout the day and night to capture photos with extended family and everyone else.
+There will be other opportunities throughout the day and evening to capture group portraits with extended family and anyone else.

 - Bride and siblings